Apply for a grant

 What types of projects will Tesco Stronger Starts fund?

-Applications are open to all local good causes that support children and young people.
+Applications are open to all local good causes that support children and young people, with a particular focus on projects that incorporate a food component, such a breakfast clubs, providing holiday club lunches or healthy snacks.

 Examples include: